namel3ss-Ai/namel3ss/resources/limitations.md

 Persistence will arrive later, once usage patterns are proven.

+### 7. Navigation and Theming

+namel3ss does not support complex routing or arbitrary CSS theming.
+Pages are single-level today; styling stays minimal and semantic.

+### 8. No Native Packaging

+There is no native mobile/desktop packaging; namel3ss focuses on file-first, local workflows.

 ### 3. No Authentication or User Management (Yet)

 There is no built-in: